-- Report the sample mean of the performance measures and the associated confidence intervals for each scenario in tables. - Interpret your results.
-Discuss any interesting trends or trade-offs in the simulation output.
+- Report the sample mean of the performance measures and the associated confidence intervals for each scenario in tables. - o Interpret your results.
+Discuss any interesting trends or trade-offs in the simulation output. - Some general guidelines: - o You should introduce every table or graph to your reader with some text, e.g.